3kh0/ext-remover/README.md

 2. Bookmark the extension page (bookmark A) if you wish.
 Then, bookmark `chrome://kill` (B) and `chrome://hang` (C).
 3. On the extension page (A), click the `chrome://kill` bookmark (B).
 The page should crash.
 You should already have the next step prepared.
 4. Instantly start spamming `chrome://hang` (bookmark C) and quickly reload the page while spamming (ideally with the refresh key on your keyboard or `ctrl`+`R`).
 You should have reloaded within one or two seconds of killing the page.
 5. If the extension page (bookmark A) no longer loads, then LTMEAT worked!
 You can close your tabs, and the extension will be dead.
 If nothing loads, you probably reloaded too late or spammed too slowly.
 This isn't rocket science!
-Restart your computer to revert back to normal.
+Restart your computer to revert to normal.

 Exploit made by [Bypassi#7037](https://buymeacoffee.com/bypassi), [learn why this works](https://ltmeat.bypassi.com).